 Four of our 2025 operational environmental goals are focused on reducing and diverting landfill-bound waste and phasing out single-use plastics.
-In 2019, we set an operational goal to achieving zero waste certification-which includes a minimum requirement of 90% or greater waste diversion from landfills-for our headquarters in New York City, and to reach a 60% waste diversion rate across our managed facilities.
+In 2019, we set an operational goal to achieving zero waste certification-which includes a minimum requirement of 90% or greater waste diversion from landfills-for our headquarters in New York City, and to reach a 60% waste diversion rate across our managed facilities globally.
+We continue to make progress towards our goals.
 In 2022, the overall waste diversion rate from landfills across our managed facilities where waste data is reported was 54%.
 We continue to implement initiatives to support these goals, including recycling and composting programs and zero-waste initiatives.
 In 2023, we launched the Eco Exchange program to encourage upcycling of items to reduce waste sent to the landfill.